Viyom/ns-3-dev-git/src/internet/doc/udp.rst

 At the end of data transmission, the socket is closed using the ``Socket::Close()``.
 It returns a 0 on success and -1 on failure.

-Please note that applications usually create the sockets automatically, and so it is not straightforward to create sockets.
+Please note that applications usually create the sockets automatically.
 Please refer to the source code of your preferred application to discover how and when it creates the socket.

 UDP Socket interaction and interface with Application layer